TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents: Supplementary Results

 \subsection{Scaling Search Budgets}

 We provide additional experiments analyzing the effect of scaling search budget parameters for TSR (Beam Search) in Tables~\ref{tab:scaling_sokoban}, \ref{tab:scaling_frozenlake}, and \ref{tab:scaling_webshop} for Sokoban, FrozenLake, and WebShop, respectively.
 The results corroborate our main findings and show that the largest gains arise from increasing the beam width from $B=1$ to $B=2$.
 In contrast, increasing the number of action samples $M$ exhibits diminishing returns, leading to a plateauing performance trend.
-Overall, we find that moderate search budgets (e.g., $B=2$, $M=4$) offer a favorable trade-off between performance and computational cost.
+Although $M=6$ often gives the highest raw success rate, the gains over $M=4$ are small relative to the additional rollout generation cost.
+We therefore use moderate budgets (e.g., $B=2$, $M=4$) in the main experiments as a favorable performance--compute trade-off.
 Similar trends are observed for TSR (Best-of-$N$) and TSR (Lookahead) variants, which we omit for brevity.